Carnegie Ridge

-The Carnegie Ridge is an aseismic ridge on the Nazca Plate that is being subducted beneath the South American Plate.
-The ridge is thought to be a result of the passage of the Nazca Plate over the Galapagos hotspot.
+The Carnegie Ridge is an aseismic ridge on the Nazca plate that is being subducted beneath the South American plate.
+The ridge is thought to be a result of the passage of the Nazca Plate over the Galápagos hotspot.
 It is named for the research vessel Carnegie, which discovered it in 1929.

 Extent

-The Carnegie Ridge is seen to extend eastwards over 1,000 km from the Galapagos islands to the Colombia-Ecuador trench and is interpreted to continue beneath northern Ecuador for about a further 700 km.
+The Carnegie Ridge is seen to extend eastwards over 1,000 km from the Galapagos islands to the Colombia–Ecuador trench and is interpreted to continue beneath northern Ecuador for about a further 700 km.
 The subducted extent is disputed, with some workers arguing that there is no evidence of a subducted ridge beneath Ecuador extending more than about 60 km from the trench.

 Structure

 The Carnegie Ridge consists of thickened oceanic crust.
 Wide-angle seismic reflection and refraction data acquired over the central and eastern part of the ridge give crustal thicknesses of 13 km and 19 km respectively for crust that has estimated ages of about 11 Ma and 20 Ma.
 Layer 2 thicknesses are similar to the neighbouring normal oceanic crust with thickening taking place in layer 3.